njtierney/qmd4sci/README.md

 See the [installation chapter](https://qmd4sci.njtierney.com/installation) for details on software to be installed.

-Some working materials will be made available at [https://github.com/njtierney/qmd4sci-materials]() closer to the course date
+Working materials will be made available at [github.com/njtierney/qmd4sci-materials](https://github.com/njtierney/qmd4sci-materials).

 ## Book